Dadoum/dfenestration/README.md

 My answer is to make a framework with a somewhat old architecture.
 Surely not optimal but good enough and easy to use.

+## Goals

+_and explaining my design choices_

+An all-purpose GUI framework written in D. Like GTK or Qt. \
+But not an application framework.

+To be more precise, I distinguish the GUI part from the app part.

+The GUI is making buttons, sliders, on a window.
+At the edge of that feature set you have multimedia use (that will be implemented in order to have a video widget), and some system-specific stuff such as file picking dialogs.
+Those would probably be more suited for a separate library, that could be re-used across different GUI toolkits (I may make that library too).

+Application stuff like IPC, app instance management, command line handling is ignored here, and hopefully someone else will tackle that in another library (again, if no one wants to make a separate library, I may do that).

+Some choices have been made in that sense:
+- Using as much library written in D as possible.
+- ...although text is rendered with FreeType and Harfbuzz, and Fribidi is used.
+I am not an expert in every language of this world, so using the standard is better here.
+- Accessibility should work correctly at the end.
+This may imply using access-kit to ensure a correct support for every platform.

+> Why not modularizing the backend part from the widget part?
+It would allow re-use
+> in other projects.

+I want to do that.
+I think that would be better.
+But for now everything is integrated because splitting everything from the start is unpractical for development.

 ## WIP

 - bug, windows are not appearing.